brandones/shiny-keycloak/README.md

 3. Click "Clients" in the left sidebar.
 4. Click "Create."
 Name your client application.
 I used "shinyproxy" again.
 5. On the main Settings page:
-    1. Turn "Authorization Enabled" ON. (not sure if strictly necessary)
+    1. Turn "Authorization Enabled" ON.
-    2. Add https://sp.domain.com/* to "Valid Redirect URIs" (not sure if strictly necessary)
+    2. Add https://sp.domain.com/* to "Valid Redirect URIs"
     3. Click "Save"
 6. Click the "Credentials" tab in the top tab bar.
 On this page:
     1. Copy the **Secret**